Isengo1989/docs-1/resources/guidelines/testing/Differentiator-Clusters.md

 * Cluster 4: Your app is based on the app system and offers meaningful use case that cannot be replicated with other comparable plugins.

+* Cluster 5: Your plugin or app offers a new measurement system feature that enhances the functionality of the Shopware platform.

 ## Examples of meaningful use of the Shopware standard

 * Uses custom fields instead of own tables.
 This facilitates data management and querying and avoids inconsistencies or conflicts with the Shopware data model.